aws-samples/amazon-s3-security-settings-and-controls/README.md

 9. Click **Save**

 ![](/images/block_public_access_2.png)

 10. Type **confirm**
 11. Click **Confirm**
 12. Go to your SSH session, run the following command.
 The request should succeed since the default for an object ACL is private.
   $ aws s3api put-object --key text01 --body textfile --profile user1 --bucket ${bucket}
 13. Run the following command, the request should fail as the bucket policy will restrict the public-read ACL.
-  $ aws s3api put-object --key text01 --body textfile --acl public-read --profile user1 –bucket ${bucket}
+  $ aws s3api put-object --key text01 --body textfile --acl public-read --profile user1 –-bucket ${bucket}
 14. From the AWS console, click  **Services**  and select  **S3.**
 15. Click the bucket name.
 (Copied from CloudFormation Outputs previously.)
 16. Click on the **Permissions** tab.